C18519898242/exchange-core/ARCHITECTURE.md

         *   `heldAmount`: The amount frozen for open orders.
         *   The **available balance** is calculated as `balance - heldAmount`.

+### Risk Validation Failure (The "Short-Circuit" Mechanism)

+When a `RiskEngine` validation fails, a **"short-circuit"** operation occurs.
+This is a critical performance and safety feature of the trading system.

+Here is the process:

+1.  **Set Rejection Code**: In the `preProcessCommand` method, if a `PLACE_ORDER` command fails validation for any reason (most commonly, insufficient funds or NSF), the `RiskEngine` immediately sets the `resultCode` on the `OrderCommand` object to a specific failure code, such as `RISK_NSF`.

+2.  **Skip Matching**: When the `MatchingEngineRouter` receives this command, it checks the `resultCode`.
+Seeing that the command has already been marked as failed, it **completely skips** all matching logic for it and passes the command "as-is" to the next stage.

+3.  **Maintain Process Integrity**: Even though the command is rejected, it **still completes its journey through the entire pipeline** instead of being removed midway.
+This ensures the Disruptor's `Sequence` mechanism is not disrupted and all processors remain synchronized.

+4.  **Provide Clear Feedback**: Ultimately, the `ResultsHandler` passes on the command with its failure code, and the client receives a precise reason for the failure (e.g., "insufficient funds") rather than a generic "processing error."

+This "short-circuit" mechanism is an elegant design for high-performance systems, as it quickly rejects invalid operations without compromising the integrity and consistency of the processing pipeline.

 ### Summary: The Essence of `RiskEngine`

 The `RiskEngine` is essentially an **in-memory, high-performance state machine for accounts and positions**.